 Medicare Part D covers your prescription medications.
 Like Medicare Advantage plans, Part D is an optional coverage that’s available through private insurers, and you must already have Medicare Parts A and B to qualify.
 Also, Part D plans are regional.
 That means you must be living in a plan’s service area to enroll.

-Even though Medicare Part D is optional, Medicare can penalize you if you don’t enroll when first eligible and then want to enroll later.
-The only exception is if you have credible prescription drug coverage through another group plan, such as your employer’s health coverage.
+Even though Medicare Part D plans are an option Medicare beneficiaries can use to get prescription drug coverage.
+Part D plans provide cost-sharing on covered medications in four different phases: deductible, initial coverage, coverage gap, and catastrophic.
+Each... is optional, Medicare can penalize you if you don’t enroll when first eligible and then want to enroll later.
+The only In a Medicare Part D plan, an exception is a type of prescription drug coverage determination.
+You must request an exception, and your doctor must send a supporting statement explaining the medical reason for the... is if you have credible prescription drug coverage through another group plan, such as your employer’s health coverage.
 You will have to pay this penalty for as long as you have a Medicare Part D plan.

 If you have a Medigap plan you can enroll in a Part D plan.
 These two types of insurance policies are completely compatible.